Toric Sylvester forms: Toric residue of the product of two forms

-where $\mathbf{p}$, respectively $\mathbf{q}$, stands for the vector of coefficients of $P$, respectively $Q$.
-Recall that by construction of the matrix $\mathbb{H}_{\delta - \nu}$, the matrix $\mathcal{H}_{\delta-\nu}$ is built as the join of a Macaulay-type block-matrix and another column-block matrix built from Sylvester forms.
-Thus, the row $\mathbf{p}^T$ is aligned with the second column-block, built from Sylvester forms, of $\mathcal{H}_{\delta-\nu}$; see Example \ref{example:h4} for an illustration.
+where $\mathbf{p}$, respectively $\mathbf{q}$, stands for the vector of coefficients of $P$, respectively $Q$, \cc{and $\mathcal{D}$ is the matrix defined in \eqref{equationnotpairing}}.
+Recall that by the construction of the matrix $\mathbb{H}_{\delta - \nu}$, the matrix $\mathcal{H}_{\delta-\nu}$ is built as the join of a Macaulay-type block-matrix and another column-block matrix built from Sylvester forms.
+Thus, the row \cc{$(\mathbf{p})^T\mathcal{D}$} is aligned with the column-block built from Sylvester forms; see Example \ref{example:h4} for an illustration.